- NoCommute - Remote Jobs Delivered to Your Inbox

 Creating a Successful Remote Work Environment

-Most remote workers figure this out after a few month of trial and error - your workspace matters more then they initially think.
+Most remote workers realize after a few months of trial and error that their workspace matters more than they first thought.”.
 Some people bounce between kitchen tables and couches until realizing their making themselves crazy.
 Smart remote workers eventually carve out a dedicated spot, even if its just a tiny corner of an apartment.
-Its amazing how much difference a real workspace makes for staying focused.
+It’s amazing how much of a difference a dedicated workspace makes for staying focused.

 The whole work-life balance situation gets super messy when someones office is literally right next to their bedroom.
 Its way too tempting to check emails at midnight or squeeze in just one more task during dinner time.
 Successful remote workers usually end up getting pretty strict about when they shut down their laptops and protect their weekends.
 Some people even do weird stuff like throwing sheets over their desks Friday evenings - but hey, if it works it works.